-One crucial aspect of measuring your success with Rokt Calendar is being able to track how your promotion strategies and paid campaigns are performing.
-By keeping a close eye on your metrics, you can determine which strategies are the most powerful and cost effective, and dedicate energy and resources accordingly.
+One crucial aspect of measuring your success with Rokt Calendar is tracking how your promotion strategies and paid campaigns are performing.
+By keeping an eye on your metrics, you can determine what strategies are the most powerful and cost effective, and dedicate energy and resources accordingly.

-The best way to track performance is to append UTM parameters to all of your calendar URLs, as it will enable you to attribute the number of subscribers by source, medium and campaign.
-Once the URL has been appended, you will see the UTM source, medium and campaign in Rokt Calendar Analytics.
+The best way to track performance is to append UTM parameters to all of your calendar URLs.
+These parameters enable you to attribute the number of subscribers by source, medium, and campaign.
+Once the URL has been appended, you can see the UTM source, medium, and campaign in Rokt Calendar Analytics.

 A UTM code is a simple code that you can attach to a custom URL in order to track a source, medium, and campaign name.
-This enables our analytics dashboard to tell you where subscribers came from as well as what campaign directed them to your Rokt Calendar calendar.
+This enables our analytics dashboard to tell you where subscribers came from, as well as what campaign directed them to your calendar.

-If you are running paid ads, it is imperative to append source, medium and campaign to your URLs so you can keep track of which campaigns are getting you the most bang for your buck.
-It is not a requirement to all use all of the UTM parameters, using a single parameter e.g. source will still provide tracking information.
-Here is an example of how appended URLs would look:
+If you are running paid ads, it is imperative to append source, medium, and campaign to your URLs so you can keep track of which campaigns are most effective.
+It is not a requirement to all use all of the UTM parameters; using a single parameter (e.g., source) still provides tracking information.
+Here are two examples of how URLs appended with UTM parameters might look:

 Paid Google Search:

-All digital, mobile and in-app integrations should be appended by source, medium and campaign so you can keep track of how many subscribers are coming from your digital and mobile properties.
-It is important to differentiate between desktop and mobile/in-app buttons so you can tell where the majority of your traffic is coming from.
+All digital, mobile, and in-app integrations should be appended with source, medium, and campaign so you can keep track of how many subscribers are coming from your digital and mobile properties.
+It's important to differentiate between desktop and mobile/in-app buttons so you can tell where the majority of your traffic is coming from.

 Append your social media links so you can tell how many subscribers are coming from Twitter and Facebook posts.
-You should also keep track of users that are coming from other sources on social media like a profile bio link, auto-reply tweet etc. For example:
+You should also keep track of customers that are coming from other sources on social media like a profile bio link, auto-reply tweet, etc.

 Using all of the above, the full string to be appended to the URL should look like this: